AJHemmings/Reciepe-book-web-app/README.md

 ## Usage

-1. **View Flashcards**:
+1. **View Recipes**:

-   - The main page displays a list of flashcards.
+   - The main page displays a list of Recipes.
-   - Click on a card to reveal the answer.
+   - Click on a card to reveal the Recipe.

-2. **Add Flashcards**:
+2. **Add Recipes**: *this requires JSON database to be installed - the deployed version is not currently linked to a database*
-   - Use the form at the bottom (or side) of the page to add new flashcards.
+   - Use the form at the top of the page to add new Recipes.
-   - Enter a question and an answer, then press the **Add** button.
+   - Enter your title, ingredients, and instrcutions then press the **Add** button.
-   - The new flashcard will appear instantly on the page.
+   - The new Recipes will appear instantly on the page.

 ### Key Components

-- **Flashcard**: Displays a single question and reveals the answer on click.
+- **Recipes**: Displays a single image and reveals the instructions on click.
-- **FlashcardList**: Renders the collection of flashcards.
+- **Recipes List**: Renders the collection of Recipes.
-- **AddFlashcardForm**: Provides the form for adding new flashcards.
+- **AddRecipesForm**: Provides the form for adding new Recipes.

 ## Contribution